Medical oncologist Dana Rathkopf (left) considers treatment options for a man with an aggressive form of prostate cancer.

 We have vast experience in detecting prostate cancer and helping patients evaluate their options.
 Some risk factors place certain men at a higher risk of developing prostate cancer than others.
 If you’re concerned about prostate cancer, contact our Bendheim Prostate Cancer Diagnostic Center to determine whether you have the disease or to get a better sense of your level of risk.
-At MSK, we offer diagnostic tests that can reveal evidence of disease, including:
+At MSK, we offer diagnostic tests that can reveal evidence of the disease, including:

-- blood tests for PSA levels
+- blood tests for prostate-specific antigen (PSA) levels

 - digital rectal examination (DRE)

 If tests indicate that you might have prostate cancer, our doctors can advise you on your treatment options.

 See our recommendations on who should consider screening for prostate cancer.

 If a PSA test or DRE suggests that you might have prostate cancer, a biopsy and diagnostic imaging can confirm the presence of cancer and whether it has spread outside the prostate.